syazwanbahrom/Hyperledger-Assesment-2021/RevisedQuestions.md

 Please implement the afformentioned class and their functions

 ### Question 2c
 Write a brief analysis about why you would use inheritance in this situation.

+## Question 3
-You will be asked to demonstrate your code in a live interview.
+You will be asked to demonstrate your code and thought process in a live interview.
+Prior to the demonstration, please ensure that all your code is working correctly.

+# Submission process

+1. Publish your code on Github or bitbucket.
+2. Email us your repository link.

+ ## Points to be noted
+  - Complete Questions 1 & 2 within five (5) business days upon receipt of the assignment.
+  - Implementation programming language to be in Python or NodeJS (Optional: Typescript).
+  - Total Score 100 marks
+      - Question 1 & 2 = 35 marks each
+      - Question 3 = 30 marks
+      - Passing Score: 60 out of 100 ( with min 20 marks in each of the parts)
+  - For any queries reach out to academy@regovtech.com and our team will respond back to you in 24hrs.

+Good Luck!